R-YaTian/emus3ds/readme-temperpce.md

 ## Change History

+### v1.04R
+- Added an option to disable 3D Slider, also fix some issue related to 3D enabled
+- Auto disable 3D Slider when emulator menu is opened
+- Added support for game screen swap
+- Added dark mode UI theme
+- Added i18n language support, added English translations
+- Major improve for sound and csnd, fix various sound issues
+- Update lodepng lib to latest version
+- Move SetSampleRate to core initialization time instead of ROM loading time
+- Further improvements to overall application stability and other minor adjustments have been made to enhance the user experience

 ### v1.03c
 - Fully Simplified Chinese support, big thx to [xxxxst](https://github.com/xxxxst)
 - Now will sort files by Chinese Pinyin